Meet Our Doctors

 Kelly Cleary O.D.

 Dr. Kelly Cleary is a native of Covington, GA, and moved to Albany in the spring of 2013 after earning a Bachelor’s of Science in Biological Sciences from the University of Georgia.
 She earned her Doctor of Optometry from the University of Alabama at Birmingham in 2017.
-She is a member of the Georgia Optometric Association and the American Optometric Association.

 The Clearys feel blessed to call Albany their home, and Dr. Cleary is very excited to provide eye care to the wonderful residents of Southwest Georgia.